 - For a selection of MLP-related videos, please view this entry’s video gallery.

-Episodes of My Little Pony: Friendship is Magic can be easily found on YouTube, despite facing the risk of being removed by Hasbro due to copyright infrightment.
+Episodes of My Little Pony: Friendship is Magic can be easily found on YouTube, despite facing the risk of being removed by Hasbro due to copyright infringement.
 Many uploaders have had their channels taken down for uploading full episodes.
-Originally thought to have been a case of mass trolling do to the misspellings in the claims and the overwhelming support of the brony community by the MLP staff, the take-downs were confirmed to be legitimate by numerous Cease and Desist e-mails sent out by Hasbro’s legal department in late 2010.
+Originally thought to have been a case of mass trolling due to the misspellings in the claims and the overwhelming support of the brony community by the MLP staff, the take-downs were confirmed to be legitimate by numerous cease and desist e-mails sent out by Hasbro’s legal department in late 2010.

 The decision to take down many YouTube channels and video download sites such as Ponyarchive.org left many bronies embittered, as much of the fanbase used these sites to access the episodes at whim.
 Ponyarchive.org now redirects the official iTunes website for MLP:FiM Season 2 downloads.
 Some members of the fandom regularly stream episodes of the show for public viewing.

 Additionally, fans have uploaded a variety of YTPs, so-called Pony Music Videos (PMVs), and parodies.
 Dubbing the audio from famous movie trailers, TV shows, or video game trailers over clips from the show has also proved popular.
-Some dedicated animators have created mini-series that have gained quite a bit of notoreity, such as the PONY.MOV series, and the Friendship is Witchcraft series.
+Some dedicated animators have created miniseries that have gained quite a bit of notoriety, such as the PONY.MOV series, and the Friendship is Witchcraft series.

 - For a selection of MLP-related images, including fan art, please view this entry’s image gallery.

-Music within the fandom ranges from remixes, to covers of songs from the show, to completely original pieces.
+Music within the fandom ranges from remixes and covers of songs from the show to completely original pieces.
 Musicians often post on the music forum site My Little Remix.
 Radio site Ponify.me streams music 24/7 and contains profiles for many MLP-inspired musicians.
 In an article on Rolling Stone, the show’s main music composer, Daniel Ingram, was praised, as were a few brony musicians, such as The Living Tombstone, Alex S., and Eurobeat Brony.

 Games & Mods